-A student on academic probation who fails to attain a 2.0 GPA standing in the current semester will be suspended and may not apply for readmission until at least one (1) full quarter has passed.
-A student who is suspended must reapply at least one (1) month before the next semester begins.
-When reapplying for after suspension, the student must schedule an interview with the Director of Admissions.
+A student on academic probation who fails to attain a 2.0 GPA standing in the current semester will be suspended and may not apply for readmission until at least one (1) full semester has passed.
+A student who is suspended must submit a re-entry application at least one (1) month before the next semester begins.
+A personal statement of approximately 250 words and two letters of academic recommendation must support the student's application for re-entry.
+After receipt of these documents by the Office of Admissions, an interview with the Director of Admissions will be scheduled.
 A student on first suspension will be readmitted at the Director's discretion.
-If admission is denied, the student may appeal in writing to the Admissions Committee.
-Two letters of academic recommendation must support the student's appeal.
+If admission is denied, the student may appeal in writing to the Admissions Review Board.
 Students who are placed on academic suspension will be notified of that action in writing.
 The action will be recorded on the student's permanent record.

-A student who is suspended for a second time may be readmitted until at least two semesters have passed.
-A student on second suspension must reapply at least one month before the semester for which admission is requested begins.
-When reapplying after second suspension, the student must submit an appeal in writing to the Admissions Committee.
+A student who is suspended for a second time may not be readmitted until at least two semesters have passed.
+A student on second suspension must submit a re-entry application at least one month before the semester for which admission is requested begins.
+When reapplying after second suspension, the student must submit a personal statement of approximately 250 words in writing to the Admissions Review Board.
 Two (2) letters of academic recommendation must support the student's application.